Own-Data-Privateer/hoardy-web/tool/README.md

 ### hoardy-web serve

-Serve given input files for replay over HTTP.
+Run an archiving server and/or serve given input files for replay over HTTP.

 Algorithm: